Our journal of what we pray is our sojourn of life along the narrow way, even the old paths, submitting to the Bible as a light unto both.

 Psalm 43:5 – “Why art thou cast down, O my soul? and why art thou disquieted within me? hope in God: for I shall yet praise him, who is the health of my countenance, and my God.

-1 Peter 1:21 – “Who by him do believe in God, that raised him up from the dead, and gave him glory; that your faith and hope might be in God.
+1 Peter 1:21 – “Who by him [Christ] do believe in God, that raised him up from the dead, and gave him glory; that your faith and hope might be in God.

 — David